LeDernier/bedload_simulation/README.md

 ### Repository Description

 The following executables may only be functionals the yade executable has been renamed to yade and its folder added to your ***PATH*** in your ***.bashrc***.
-If not, you may to edit the following executables so that they work in your case.
+If not, you may want to edit the following executables so that they work in your case.

 #### Executables